Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/distributed_train.md

 # Distributed training

 In OneFlow, you only need few simple lines of configuration and OneFlow will automatically deal with tasks scheduling, resources parallelism  and so on.
-Thus, we do not need change network structure and the logic of code.
-Then we can easily use distributed training.
+Thus, we can easily use distributed training without making any special changes to the network structure and the logic of code.

 OneFlow's unique distributed training capability is the **most important feature** that sets OneFlow apart from other frameworks.